-The models in this book comprise a range of the very latest and best-known aircraft in the active service of the United Nations.
-Prototypes, like Spitfire and the Flying Fortress, have already become famous, and the others are rapidly making their sting felt wherever they are being employed against the common enemy.
+The models in this book comprise a range of the very latest and best-known aircraft in the active service of the United Nations and their enemies.
+Prototypes, like Thunderbolt and the R.A.F.
+Mosquito, are rapidly becoming famous, and are making their sting felt wherever they are being employed against the common enemy.